MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

       ![Enter the notification information for the model-driven app](media/modelapp-info.png)

-- For a canvas app, enter the following information:
+- For a canvas app, enter this information:

      - **Recipient Items-1**: Select how the flow is triggered.
      - **Message**: Enter the notification message.